 The project enhances access and wayfinding by adding 171 new parking spaces and creating a new front door for the ‘A’ building.
 The new addition includes 47 exam rooms and shell space for 14 additional exam rooms and a future data center.
 Other spaces include a Sports Rehabilitation area, regionalized registration area and public amenities.
 The renovation portion of this project includes the lobby and a small section of the Hemo/Oncology Suite for the inclusion of palliative care.

 The 47 exam rooms are universally designed to accommodate both visiting specialists and full time practices.
-The universal design was tested through card board mock-ups by all specialties to maximize patient, family and staff needs.
+The design was tested through card board mock-ups by all specialties to maximize patient, family and staff needs.
 Any specialty can be scheduled in any exam room, maximizing schedule flexibility.